 But here’s the secret weapon, the property is also growing.
 If the value of the house grows to $400k it’s the same thing as having $400k in savings in home equity that can be released into cash if you need it.
 This is how a home can turn into a cash machine.
 Sometimes the growth of a home per year can be more than the people living in the home can save.
 It’s like the home is a secret extra person in a family earning and saving money for you.

 Because the other secret is that this growth is after tax.
 So to save that much money in income, you’d have to earn the same amount plus whatever tax you’d owe the government to be left with that difference.
 If a property grows from $200k to $400k, it’s the equivalent of having saved $200k from your income.
-But to save $200k from your income might mean earning closer to $300k in income because the tax might be 33% and take 1/3rd of it.
+But to save $200k from your income might mean earning closer to $300k in income because the tax might be 33% and the government takes 1/3rd of it.

 This is something that can be done in real estate but no other asset class has that ability.
 At least not for people at the lower end of the pool.
 Wealthy business people dealing in millions of dollars get different banking rules than regular people.
 For a regular person if you have built a business worth $200k, a bank isn’t going to release the equity in the business and convert that to cash for you.
 But it will for a property.
 The reason is because property is a real thing.